Chasing buyback rates while ignoring winter peak prices is how good solar savings quietly disappear.

 The buyback trap

-The highest buyback rates come from retailers like Octopus and Ecotricity.
+The highest solar buyback rates come from retailers like

 Sometimes their overall pricing stacks up nicely.
 And sometimes it really doesn’t.

-Compared to the flat “anytime” pricing offered by much of the market, these plans often come with peak rates 30–40% higher than standard rates.
+Compared to the flat “anytime” pricing offered by much of the market, these plans tend to come with peak rates 30–40% higher than what you'd pay at the same time on an 'all the time / anytime' rate.
+IE; 50c between 5pm to 9pm with a 'peak / off peak plan' but only 35c on an all-the-time plan.

 When peak pricing doesn’t matter